Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-feb1-10am.md

 - Barbs would like us to mind the font size of the graphics
   - Make sure to make the font size large enough for older people to see
   - Introduce some colors into the graphing
+  - Figure out the graph scaling to flexibly render data according to the data quantities
+- Form serves functionality
+  - Barbs means she would prefer functionality over design even if it means sacrificing the